airi-14x/airi-14x/README.md

 <h2 align="center">Welcome!~</h2>

 Now that my Undergraduate Computer Science's journey has reached its final act, it's time for me to start a new chapter as a Junior Software Developer!
-Time to see how all unfolds in 2021.
+Time to see how this all unfolds in 2021.
 Something that I'm looking forward to in 2021 is being a French & Japanese Language Student at l'Université de Montréal!

 This how my [Software Developer Journey](https://airi-14x.github.io/projects) and my [Language Studies Journey](https://airi-14x.github.io/languages) looks so far!
 I'm looking to improve my skills in mainly these technologies: Ruby on Rails, Python and JavaScript.
 Aside from this, I have worked mainly with Java for university and Scala & Python for my internships.